YazanAesmael/ChatApp/README.md

 # ChatApp
-Chat App is an open-source app with real-time messaging.
+Android Chat App sign up with phone number with real-time messaging.
 Here you'll find the source code for Chat App for Android.

 Features